 Teaching Certification and Salaries in BC

-To teach in a public school in BC, you will need a teaching certificate issued by the BC College of Teachers.
-The College of Teachers establishes standards for the education of teachers in public schools, issues teaching certificates, conducts certificate reviews and, where necessary, suspends or cancels certificates.
+To teach in a public school in BC, you will need a teaching certificate issued by the BC Ministry of Education, Teacher Regulation Branch (TRB).
+The TRB assesses applicants for certification, evaluates teacher education programs, issues teaching certificates, and enforces standards for certificate holders.

 Upgrading your TQS salary category